Deutsche-Bahn-Hackathon/DB-Companion-API/README.md

 # DB Companion

-RESTful API of our winning project at DBHackathon 2016 in Berlin.
+RESTful API for DB Applications.
+Primary used for the DB Companion.

 ## Usage